Graylog2/graylog-plugin-aws/README.md

     aws iam put-role-policy --role-name CWLtoKinesisRole --policy-name Permissions-Policy-For-CWL --policy-document file://permissions.json

-The last step is to create the actual subscription that will write the FlowLogs to Kinesis:
+The last step is to create the actual subscription that will write the Flow Logs to Kinesis:

 ```
 aws logs put-subscription-filter \